We Tested the Best Backpacks for 2025: See Our Reviews

 • Material: Recycled polyester & ripstop polyester

 Tortuga is one of the most recognizable names when it comes to travel backpacks.
 Their well-thought-out pieces are tailored to modern travelers, offering not only comfort and durability but also great organization.
-Continuing the tradition, their latest Travel Backpack 40L, which I recently tested, is an engineering feat with a fantastic harness system, convenient suitcase-style packing, and a wealth of organizational features.
+Continuing the tradition, their latest Travel Backpack 40L, which I tested, is an engineering feat with a fantastic harness system, convenient suitcase-style packing, and a wealth of organizational features.

 To get a sense of how it behaves as a one-bag travel solution, I packed the Tortuga Travel Backpack to the brim and headed off to Barcelona for a week of sightseeing and coffee shop-hopping.
 This gave me plenty of opportunities to test the pack in different scenarios, including as a carry-on and a daily carry.
 While it didn’t excel in every situation, at the end of the trip, it emerged as our favorite backpack for travel, with the strongest points being its brilliant organization and how comfortable it is to wear even when fully loaded.